 Previously enrolled in an accredited school of Cosmetology may submit their academic records to Coastline Beauty College for review and possible transfer of credit.
 In lieu of accepting transfer credit, the College may: 1) Accept the transfer credit based upon a review of the official transcript from an accredited institution provided those courses are part of the College's approved curriculum for that program of study and/or 2) Administer a comprehensive exam for each course that measures and affirms the student's previous education.
 A score of 75% or better is required for each such exam in order to receive credit for that particular course.
 It may be necessary to administer a series of examinations both in theory and hands-on in order to validate the granting of credit for previous education.
 If a satisfactory result is achieved, the student's training period may be reduced proportionately.
 Students who are granted such credit may have their tuition reduced proportionately.
-In most case school accept a maximum of 50% of a courses total hours.
+In most cases, school accept a maximum of 50% of a courses total hours.
 All out of state applicants must furnish the FORM C of credit hours from the California Board of Barbering/Cosmetology and it must be notarized from the previous school you attended.
-The transfer hours for the purpose of determining when the allowable maximum time frame has been exhausted.
+The transfer hours from another institution that are accepted toward the student's educational program are counted as both attempted and completed hours for the purpose of determining when the allowable maximum time frame has been exhausted.
 SAP evaluation periods are based on actual contract hours at the institution.
 The Coastline Beauty College does not charge for assessment of student's previous training.
 The College does not offer credit for experiential learning.